top of page

 Pros:

-Kittens are incredibly playful, curious, and energetic.
-Watching a kitten explore and play can be a lot of fun.
+• Kittens are incredibly playful, curious, and energetic.
+Watching a kitten explore and play can be much fun.

 Cons: